 Conclusion

-In this tutorial, we’ve learned the basics of React Flow and how to create a real-time, collaborative environment using SuperViz’s SuperViz Real-time.
-You can see this project in functioning on our demo page dedicated to React Flow, as well the source code on our GitHub repository.
+In this tutorial, we've learned the basics of React Flow and how to create a real-time, collaborative environment using SuperViz Real-time.
+The key concepts we covered include initializing the Realtime client, connecting to channels, subscribing to events, and publishing updates.
+You can see this project in action on our demo page dedicated to React Flow, as well as the source code on our GitHub repository.

 Happy coding!